Terms and Conditions of Business

 My professional charges are based upon hourly rate of £200 per hour; with a minimum fee of £75.00.
 I am not registered for VAT.
 Payment is due when the documents are signed.

 I can usually give a fixed quotation once I have seen the documents.

 In addition to my charges, payments may have to be made to the Foreign and Commonwealth Office, foreign consulates and postal and courier companies.
 These charges are in addition to my professional charges.

 I am not required to keep copies of most of the documents that I deal with.
 Where copies are kept then they will be retained in my register.

 I carry professional insurance with a limit of £1m and this is the maximum liability that I have with you in respect of any claims for work that I carry out for you.

 Where I post documents, I am not responsible for their loss, or other direct or indirect losses that you may incur, as a result of them going missing or are delayed whilst in transit.

-- If you are dissatisfied about the service you have received please contact me.
+- If you are dissatisfied about the service you have received please do not hesitate to contact me.

-- If we are unable to resolve the matter you may then refer the matter to the Notaries Society, of which I am a member, who have a Complaints Procedure.
+- If we are unable to resolve the matter you may then complain to the Notaries Society of which I am a member, who have a Complaints Procedure which is approved by the Faculty Office.
 This procedure is free to use and is designed to provide a quick resolution to any dispute.